SEND Information Report

-A copy of the SEND Policy can be found on the website
+A copy of the SEND Policy can be downloaded by clicking on: SEND Policy 2022 – 2023

 |1.
 How does ACE identify and support Children and Young People (CYP) with special educational needs?|

 |As predominantly a service for students whose behaviour is acting as a barrier to their education, all students are referred to ACE via mainstream schools, Admissions, Virtual School, ALPS or SENAT and in all cases a detailed referral form is requested outlining past educational history, attainment and any previously identified learning, medical and / or disability needs.
 Each referral is discussed at the weekly Hub Allocation Meeting (HAM) to identify the most appropriate intervention for ACE to offer according to our published menu of services.

 New students begin within the PACE unit for up to 3 weeks to allow for the Pupil Progress Team to undertake an assessment and induction process which includes:

 o Interview with parents, students and their referring school

 o Completion of baseline diagnostic assessments around literacy, numeracy and well-being

 o Specialised screening assessments and the use of Educational Psychology service where standard assessments indicate a need

 o Time spent with the student by the PACE, Teaching, Behaviour and Career’s lead teams in order to develop a positive relationship and identify areas of strength, interest and need

 o Discussion with the student around identifying the most appropriate plausible route to adulthood and what their individualised curriculum package therefore needs to contain